 - Shower scrubber

-Unless your apartment is brand new and has never been lived in before, you’re going to want to clean as you unpack.
-Don’t assume the previous tenants or landlord had your hygiene as their main concern.
+Unless your apartment is brand new and no one has occupied it before, you’ll want to clean as you unpack.
+Don’t assume the previous tenants or landlord had your hygiene as their primary concern.

 For a thorough cleaning item inventory, consider your counters, floors, and appliances.
 These will determine the types of supplies you should keep on hand.

 At a minimum, you should always have a:

 In addition, keep a chemical cupboard — out of reach of children and pets — that contains your cleaning agents: